Rear-End Collisions: Fault, Claims, and Compensation

 These out-of-pocket costs belong in your claim.
 Tell your doctor about every symptom.
 Even small ones like brain fog or ringing in the ears, since these can connect to head or neck injuries.
 Follow your treatment plan.
 Avoid gaps that insurers may argue show you were not truly hurt.

 Start with safety and health.
-If you need medical attention, call 911 at the spot.
+If anyone is injured, call 911 immediately and seek medical attention.
 After that, move to a safe place and accept help.
 Details about licenses, insurance policies, and names should be exchanged.
-Take broad and close-up photos.
-Get contact details of witnesses before they leave.
+Make sure a police report is created, as it can become important evidence later in the claim process.

-An experienced car accident lawyer Utah can coordinate records, protect your words in recorded statements, and watch deadlines for you.
+An experienced Utah car accident lawyer can coordinate records, protect your words in recorded statements, and watch deadlines for you.

 There is no fixed “average” settlement for a rear-end crash.
 Value depends on medical bills, future care, time off work, reduced earning capacity, property damage, and how the injury impacts your daily life.
 Utah’s no-fault system means your PIP pays first medical costs.